mattnunes/iOSCodingChallenge/README.md

 ## How to submit your results

-Please follow these directions precisely because they effect our ability to evaluate your results.
+Please follow these directions precisely because they affect our ability to evaluate your results.

 1. Fork this repo
 2. Create a new branch in git with your name (ie. tim-cull)